 Virtual Private Systems (VPSs) are virtual servers designed to work like dedicated servers in a shared hosting environment.
-They are a less expensive option than renting an entire dedicated server and are more private than a shared server.
-In these ways, Virtual Private Systems combine some of the best qualities of both dedicated and shared servers.
+They are a less expensive option than renting an entire dedicated server and are more private than a shared hosting.
+In these ways, Virtual Private Systems combine some of the best qualities of both dedicated and shared hosting.
 This post describes differences between Fully Managed and Self-Managed VPSs.

 How do VPSs work?